Dawshom Awbotaar: Plot

-As the death toll continues to rise (victims include a promoter, a businessman associated with mafia, a doctor accused of medical negligence, a criminal lawyer who saved a terrorist) and the police struggle to make significant progress, a young psychiatrist named Moitreyee Ghatak reaches out to Probir and Poddar, claiming to know the killer's identity.
-One of Moitreyee's patients, Biswaroop Bardhan, suffers from an extreme case of god complex, firmly believing himself to be Kalki, the tenth avatar of Lord Vishnu.
-He justifies the killings as a moral cleansing of society, targeting those he perceives as evil.
+That same evening, the fourth murder took place: a renowned criminal lawyer, infamous for commuting the death penalty of Ajmal Sheikh (apparently the mastermind behind the infamous Chakdaha bomb blast) to life imprisonment, was killed when the lift of his flat, sabotaged by Biswaroop, crashed down after being stuck mid-way.
+Moitreyee was evidently disturbed by the mourning of the lawyer's family while Probir admires Biswaroop's intelligence, considering him to be a worthy opponent.
+After finding four Tulsi bead necklaces from the crime scene, Probir explains to the stunned Poddar how this fourth murder indeed took inspiration from Narasimha: the lift was neither a man nor a beast, neither in indoors nor in outdoors, neither on the top floor nor on the ground floor and of course, not a weapon while the death itself took place neither in day nor in night.
 With this breakthrough revelation, the hunt for Biswaroop intensifies throughout the city.

-Meanwhile, Poddar and Moitreyee form a close bond as she assists the police in gathering more information on Biswaroop,much to the disdain of Probir whose wife and son were brutally murdered years back, leaving Probir broken, deranged and alcoholic.
-When Probir decided to use Moitreyee as a bait to capture Bishwaroop (and in the process mocked her), Poddar furiously called him sadistic and that he was never happy after his family died.This led to a brawl, leaving Poddar traumatised.
+Meanwhile, Poddar and Moitreyee form a close bond as she assists the police in gathering more information on Biswaroop, much to the disdain of Probir, whose wife and son were brutally murdered years back, leaving Probir broken, deranged and alcoholic.
+When Probir decided to use Moitreyee as a bait to capture Bishwaroop (and in the process mocked her), Poddar furiously lashes against him; he accuses Probir of being mentally insane who suffers from schadenfreude and that he can't tolerate anyone's happiness after his family died.
+This led to an infuriated Probir engaging in a brawl with Poddar, leaving the latter traumatised.
 Nevertheless, at the behest of Moitreyee, Poddar apologised to Probir and the duo reconciled.

-As the murder of a sleazy teacher takes place and their search for the serial killer yields no positive results, Probir and Poddar find themselves once again in a heated argument as the former wanted to gamble Moitreyee's life and use her as a bait to draw Biswaroop out.
+As a sleazy college teacher is murdered by being kicked down onto the Metro tracks (with the murder evidently taking inspiration from Vamana, as evident from five Tulsi bead necklaces found from the crime scene) and their search for the serial killer yields no positive results, Probir and Poddar find themselves once again in a heated argument as the former wanted to gamble Moitreyee's life and use her as a bait to draw Biswaroop out.
 Despite Poddar's disapproval, Moitreyee agrees to the plan, and the police keep watch on her, hoping the killer to make contact.
-One night when Bijoy leaves Moitreyee at her place, she is shocked to find Biswaroop waiting for her.
-He confronts her angrily, accusing her of betraying his trust and revealing his identity to the police.
-Probir's intuition compels him and Poddar to rush back to Moitreyee's place, only to be greeted by Biswaroop holding Moitreeyee at gunpoint.
+However, Moitreyee has one condition: since Biswaroop is mentally unstable, he shouldn't be killed but sent to medical supervision.
+To this, Probir claims that he will do so but will indeed kill Biswaroop if he tries to attack him.
+One night, when Poddar leaves Moitreyee at her place, she is shocked to find Biswaroop, wearing the prosthetic mask of an old man, waiting for her.
+He confronts her angrily, accusing her of being a spy who betrayed his trust and revealing his identity to the police.
+Probir's intuition compels him and Poddar to rush back to Moitreyee's place, only to be greeted by Biswaroop, having removed his mask, holding Moitreeyee at gunpoint.